platformsh/platformsh-docs/docs/src/development/variables.md

 $ platform variable:create -l environment -e staging --prefix env: --name NODE_ENV --value development --visible_build true --inheritable true
 ```

 With these two commands, while `NODE_ENV` will be `production` on the default branch, it will be `development` on staging as well as each of its child environments.
-Note that build environment variables change the application's build configuration ID - value updates will trigger a rebuild of the application the same way that a commit would.
+Note that build visible environment variables change the application's build configuration ID - value updates will trigger a rebuild of the application in the same way that a commit would.

 ### Platform.sh-provided variables